 Then came the moment we’d been looking forward to all day: The Lily of the Valley Afternoon Tea collaboration with Dior Maison is still going strong a year in, and it’s every bit as beautiful as it sounds.
 Served on custom Limoges porcelain, it’s a dreamy lineup of dainty sandwiches, warm scones, and the prettiest pink lemon cake.
 We went with the Jardin Bleu tea—a velvety black blend with wild strawberry and rhubarb—and sat there sipping like we had nowhere else to be.
 There’s even a Children’s Afternoon Tea, which made us quietly plan a return visit with the family!

 As the sun dipped lower, we ended our day with dinner at Majorelle.
-Classic, cozy, and exactly the kind of place where one glass of wine turns into three, and the conversation lingers well past dessert.
+Classic, cozy, and exactly the kind of place where one glass of wine turns into three, and the conversation lingers well past dessert (which, by the way, has to be the soufflé).
 The absolute best end to a perfectly unrushed day.